- Every drawing will be part of a giant (7m by 5m) banner like this one from the 2018 contest filmed in Antarctica !!

 - Ever wondered what it’s like to have a close encounter with a polar bear?
 Or walk to the South Pole?
 One lucky winner will get a 30 minute private Zoom call with the inspirational and fearless polar explorers and climate champions from Hearts in the Ice!!
 You can ask Hilde and Sunniva whatever you like!!

 - Would you like to see your drawing as a custom skin in Fortnite????
-If I can get to 1000 followers on Twitter or Facebook in time, I’ll sign up to the Fortnite ‘Support a Creator’ program and create a skin from a grand prize winning drawing.
-Currently I am at 911 followers on Twitter, so fingers crossed.
-You can like me on Twitter or Facebook by clicking on the Twitter or Facebook icons at the bottom of the page.
+I am signing up to the Fortnite ‘Support a Creator’ program and will create a skin inspired by a grand prize winning drawing.

 - Want to tell adults all over the world what you think about climate change?
 This lucky winner will be interviewed on the award winning podcast Outrage + Optimism as part of a children’s episode.
 Christiana Figueres led the United Nations effort that resulted in the historic signing of the Paris Climate Agreement to reduce carbon emissions and slow the heating of the Earth!!